African elephant

-African elephants (Loxodonta) are a genus comprising two living elephant species, the African bush elephant (L. africana) and the smaller African forest elephant (L. cyclotis).
-Both are social herbivores with grey skin, but differ in the size and colour of their tusks and in the shape and size of their ears and skulls.
+African elephants are members of the genus Loxodonta comprising two living elephant species, the African bush elephant (L. africana) and the smaller African forest elephant (L. cyclotis).
+Both are social herbivores with grey skin.
+However, they differ in the size and colour of their tusks as well as the shape and size of their ears and skulls.

-Both species are considered at heavy risk of extinction on the IUCN Red List; as of 2021, the bush elephant is considered endangered and the forest elephant is considered critically endangered.
-They are threatened by habitat loss and fragmentation, and poaching for the illegal ivory trade is a threat in several range countries as well.
+Both species are at a pertinent risk of extinction according to the IUCN Red List; as of 2021, the bush elephant is considered endangered while the forest elephant is considered critically endangered.
+They are threatened by habitat loss and fragmentation, along with poaching for the illegal ivory trade in several range countries.

-Loxodonta is one of two extant genera of the family Elephantidae.
+Loxodonta is one of two extant genera in the family Elephantidae.
 The name refers to the lozenge-shaped enamel of their molar teeth.
-Fossil remains of Loxodonta species have been excavated in Africa, dating to the Middle Pliocene.
+Fossil remains of Loxodonta species have been found in Africa, spanning from the Late Miocene (from around 7–6 million years ago) onwards.

+Etymology

+The name Loxodonta comes from the Ancient Greek words λοξός (loxós, "slanting", "crosswise") and ὀδούς (odoús, "tooth"), referring to the lozenge-shaped enamel of the molar teeth, which differs significantly from the rounded shape of the Asian elephant's molar enamel.